Accelerate Design Iteration with AI Fabric Swapping - From Concept to Collection

 Process:

 Result: 100% sustainable collection without sacrificing design quality.
-Fabric swapping showed which sustainable materials worked for each silhouette.
+The UNEP Fashion Charter identifies digital sampling as a key pathway to reducing pre-production waste.
+Fabric swapping showed which sustainable materials (Tencel, organic cotton, recycled polyester) worked for each silhouette.

 Workflow 4: The Fabric-First Designer (James, Luxury Sportswear)